emanguy/Curse-of-Strahd/Locations/Barovia/Tser Falls.md

 # Tser Falls
-Text to read if the players are coming from the [[Tser Pool Encampment]]
+Text to read if the players are coming from the [[Tser Pool Encampment]]: